maurermax/mongoose-unique-shard/README.md

 ## I need more info/help.
 I found a bug.
 Feel free to contact me or add an issue to the issue backlog on github.

+## I want testing!
+Run `npm test` to run the test suite.
+But make sure you have a mongo database running at `mongodb://localhost:27017`